kehantan/labbook/docs/computational/openbabel.rst

     ``obabel -i pdb ligand.pdb -o mol2 -O ligand.mol2``

-Sometimes when you download a ligand file in sdf format, it does have 3D coordinates.
+Sometimes when you download a ligand file in sdf format, it does not have 3D coordinates for its atoms.
 You can use the ``--gen3d`` option to generate a pdb file with 3D coordinates

     ``obabel -i sdf ligand.sdf -o pdb -O ligand.pdb --gen3d``